goldbergyoni/nodebestpractices/README.md

 ## ![✔] 8.12.
 Clean-out build-time secrets, avoid secrets in args

-**TL;DR:** Avoid secrets leaking from the docker build environment.
-A docker image is typically shared in multiple environment, like CI and a registry, that are not as sanitized as production.
-A typical example is a npm token which is usually passed to a dockerfile as argument.
+**TL;DR:** Avoid secrets leaking from the Docker build environment.
+A Docker image is typically shared in multiple environment, like CI and a registry, that are not as sanitized as production.
+A typical example is an npm token which is usually passed to a dockerfile as argument.
 This token stays within the image long after it is needed and allows the attacker indefinite access to a private npm registry.
 This can be avoided by coping a secret file like .npmrc and then removing it using multi-stage build (beware, build history should be deleted as well) or by using Docker build-kit secret feature which leaves zero traces

 **Otherwise:** Everyone with access to the CI and docker registry will also get as a bonus access to some precious organization secrets